 What’s the Issue?

-Grinding or Stripped filament can happen at any point of the printing, and with any filament.
-It may cause printing stops, printing nothing in mid-print or other issues.
+Snapping can happen at the beginning of the printing or in the middle.
+It will cause printing stops, printing nothing in mid-print or other issues.

 ∙ Nozzle Jammed

 Generally speaking, filaments do last a long time.
 However, if they are kept in a wrong condition such as in direct sun light, then they can become brittle.
 Cheap filaments have lower purity or made of recycle materials, so that they are easier to be snapped.
 Another issue is the inconsistence of filament diameter.

 Once you found that the filament is snapped, you need to heat up the nozzle and remove the filament, so that you can refeed again.
 You will need to remove the feeding tube as well if the filament snapped inside the tube.